wilbarnes/solana-structured-products/README.md

 ## This seems just like X, Y, Z on Ethereum..

-Sure, though the same could be said aboout Ethereum products and traditional finance.
+Sure, though the same could be said about Ethereum products and traditional finance.

 The intricacy of algorithmic market-making and arbitrage on Ethereum is immense, though I'm interested in porting these primitives into a high-throughput, scalable layer 1.